Reading Between the Lines: Towards Reliable Black-box LLM Fingerprinting via Zeroth-order Gradient Estimation: Motivation and Theoretical Analysis

+The proof is in Appendix~\ref{sec:proof}.
 Theorem~\ref{theorem:fisher} provides the mathematical proof for our hypothesis.
 The coefficient $c_1^2/(2W^2c_2^2\sigma_X^2)+4 > 1$, leading to $\mathcal{I}_D(W) > \mathcal{I}_Y(W)$.
-The result formally establishes that under the given conditions, the gradient $D$ contains approximately more information about the parameter $W$ than the output $Y$ does.
+The result formally establishes that the gradient $D$ contains approximately more information about the parameter $W$ than the output $Y$ does.
 This theoretical advantage confirms that the gradient is an inherently more distinctive and reliable feature for a robust model fingerprint.